microsoft/qsharp/katas/content/single_qubit_measurements/index.md

 This tutorial introduces you to measurements done on single-qubit systems.

 The concept of a measurement is a central part of quantum mechanics, as well as quantum algorithms.
-Single-qubit measurements, as their name implies are measurements on single qubits.
-The outcomes of a measurement in quantum mechanics are probabilistic, and in general, change the state of the qubit depending on the outcome of the measurement.
+Single-qubit measurements, as their name implies, are measurements on single qubits.
+The outcomes of a measurement in quantum mechanics are probabilistic, and in general, change the state of the qubit according to the outcome of the measurement.

 We recommend to go through the [tutorial that introduces single-qubit gates](single_qubit_gates) before starting this one.